-Vertical 04 · Research
+Vertical 02 · Research

 Live

-Texas Corporate Law.
+Texas Corporate Law

 A code-based corporate-governance architecture in a common-law country.
 The Texas Business Organizations Code consolidated a fragmented statutory regime in 2003; the 2025 reform cycle made it the center of a new strategy.
 This page maps the code, the common-law fiduciary baseline, the 2025 statutory hooks, and the Business Court and Fifteenth Court of Appeals that now adjudicate it.

-Public commentary often treats Texas’s corporate-law push as “Delaware with different judges.”
-The doctrinal reality is structural.
-Texas places more corporate-governance architecture directly into statutory text than Delaware does, and routes adjudication of internal-affairs disputes through a specialized Business Court and a dedicated Fifteenth Court of Appeals rather than through a 240-year common-law tradition.
+Some public commentary frames Texas largely as a change in forum.
+The statutory structure is different.
+Texas has moved several public-company governance rules into statutory text that Delaware often addresses through case law, and routes adjudication of internal-affairs disputes through a specialized Business Court and a dedicated Fifteenth Court of Appeals rather than through Delaware’s Court of Chancery tradition (the Court of Chancery was established in 1792).
 Fiduciary duties remain principally common-law, but the common law now operates inside a much denser statutory envelope: forum-selection authority, jury-waiver authority, business-judgment-rule codification, derivative-standing thresholds, shareholder-proposal thresholds, books-and-records narrowing, and an express Texas-first source-of-law rule are all on the statute books as of 2025.1

 This page maps that architecture in ten sections, with six inline figures, and ties every statutory and judicial citation in body text to a primary source: statutes.capitol.texas.gov for codified Texas statutes, capitol.texas.gov for enrolled bills, txcourts.gov for Texas judicial opinions, courts.delaware.gov for Delaware opinions, delcode.delaware.gov for the DGCL, and sec.gov for SEC filings.
 Practitioner commentary may appear in the prose as commentary but is never used as a primary citation target for a statute, case, or filing.2

-01 The seventy-year inflection map
+01 The seventy-one-year inflection map

 1955 Texas Business Corporation Act — December 19, 2025 Delaware Supreme Court reversal

 The modern Texas corporate-law arc runs from a 1955 statutory baseline modeled on the Model Business Corporation Act through a 2003 unified-code consolidation, two Texas Supreme Court fiduciary-duty narrowings (2014, 2022), the 2023 institutional buildout, the 2024 Delaware redomiciliation catalyst, the 2025 three-statute reform cycle, and the December 19, 2025 Delaware Supreme Court reversal that doctrinally closed the loop.
-Eleven inflection points define the modern arc; each carries a statutory or judicial citation, and each is plotted in Figure 1.3
+Twelve inflection points define the modern arc (1955 baseline; 2003 TBOC consolidation; 2014 Ritchie; 2022 Estate of Poe; 2023 H.B.
+19/S.B.
+1045 institutional buildout; January 30, 2024 Tornetta I; June 13, 2024 Tesla redomiciliation; 2025 S.B.
+29; 2025 S.B.
+1057; 2025 H.B.
+40; December 19, 2025 Delaware Supreme Court reversal; and March 17, 2026 Gusinsky first federal enforcement of § 21.552).
+Each carries a statutory or judicial citation, and each is plotted in Figure 1.3

 Figure 1 · Inflection timeline

-Texas corporate law: seventy-year inflection map, 1955–2026.
+Texas corporate law: seventy-one-year inflection map, 1955–2026.
 Twelve markers, color-coded by inflection layer; sequence (not to year scale after 2025).

 1955 1991 2003 2006 2010 2014 2022 2023 2024 2025 Dec 19, 2025 Mar 17, 2026 INFLECTION LAYERS Statutory baseline Entity-form expansion Code consolidation Fiduciary doctrine Institutional Upstream catalyst Reform cycle Doctrinal closure 1955Texas Business Corporation Act enacted — statutory baseline 1991Texas Limited Liability Company Act — ch.
 901, Acts 1991 2003TBOC enacted — H.B.
 1156, 78th Leg., R.S.
 Jan.
 1, 2006TBOC effective for new entities Jan.
 1, 2010TBOC mandatory for all entities; predecessor statutes expire 2014Ritchie v.
-Rupe, 443 S.W.3d 856 (Tex.) — no common-law oppression claim 2022In re Estate of Poe, 2022 Tex.
-LEXIS 544 — no informal director–shareholder duty 2023H.B.
+Rupe, 443 S.W.3d 856 (Tex.) — no common-law oppression claim 2022In re Estate of Poe, 648 S.W.3d 277 — no informal director–shareholder duty 2023H.B.
 19 + S.B.
 1045 — Business Court + Fifteenth Court of Appeals 2024Tornetta v.
 Musk + Tesla redomestication to Texas (June 13, 2024) 2025S.B.
 29 + S.B.
 1057 + H.B.
 40 — the three-statute reform cycle Dec.
 19, 2025In re Tesla, Inc. Deriv.
 Litig., 2025 WL 3689114 (Del.) — per curiam reversal Mar.
 17, 2026Gusinsky v.
 Reynolds (N.D.
 Tex.) — first federal § 21.552 enforcement

 Sources.
 H.B.
 1156, 78th Leg., R.S.
 (Tex.
 2003)i; Tex.
 Bus.
 Orgs.
 Code Ann.
 (West 2025); Ritchie v.
 Rupei, 443 S.W.3d 856 (Tex.
-2014); In re Estate of Poei, 2022 Tex.
-LEXIS 544 (Tex.
+2014); In re Estate of Poei, 648 S.W.3d 277 (Tex.
 June 17, 2022); H.B.
 19 and S.B.
 1045, 88th Leg., R.S.
 (Tex.
 2023); Tornetta v.
 Muski, 310 A.3d 430 (Del.
 Ch.
 2024); Tesla, Inc. Form 8-K (June 13, 2024); S.B.
 29i, S.B.
 1057i, and H.B.
 40i, 89th Leg., R.S.
 (Tex.
 2025); In re Tesla, Inc. Deriv.
 Litig., 2025 WL 3689114 (Del.
 Dec.
 19, 2025); Gusinsky v.
-Reynoldsi, No. 3:25-cv-01816-K (N.D.
+Reynoldsi, No. 3:25-cv-01816-K, 2026 WL 747179 (N.D.
 Tex.
 Mar.
-17, 2026) (link to Gibson Dunn alert; primary docket order not yet on free public databases).
+17, 2026); opinion PDF via GovInfo.

 02 The 2003 code consolidation and the Texas-first source rule